margaritageleta/TAED-bias/index.md

 | ------------------ | ------------------------------------------ | ------------------------------------------------------------ |
 | GloVe (Enc+Dec)    | **La** conozco desde hace mucho tiempo,... | mi **amiga** trabaja como un **operator** de coches.         |
 | GN-GloVe (Enc+Dec) | **La** conozco desde hace mucho tiempo,... | mi **amiga** trabaja como **operadora** de transporte de minas. |

+# 1.6 Reducing Gender Bias

+Nowadays the top translators available to the public (such as Google Translate) are based on deep learning models.
+These models are mostly trained from millions of translated text examples, which implies that they learn from translations that us humans have made of all kinds of documents.
+The direct consequence of this is that **the model inherits the bias** present on the underlying corpora.

+In the case of Google Translate, its model learns from already translated texts in the web.
+We can undoubtedly assume that texts in the web will have, among others, a strong gender bias, which is carried onto the web from its pre-existing state in society.
+Consequently, if a specific method to correct this inherent bias is not applied, this will be present in the translations made by the model.

+This problem is enhanced by the fact that **there exist significant differences in gender expression between languages**.
+One of the clearest cases of this is the gender-neutral common nouns in English: when translated to languages that actually have gender-binary nouns (such as Spanish or Turkish), Google Translate would inadvertently select one of the two genders.
+For example: it would skew masculine for words like “strong” or “doctor,” and feminine for other words, like “nurse” or “beautiful.”

+In order to tackle this problem Google Translate included gender-specific translations in 2018 for some languages (such as Turkish), and now returns the two possibilities, one corresponding to each binary gender.
+For instance, if you [type](https://translate.google.com/#view=home&op=translate&sl=tr&tl=en&text=o%20bir%20doktor) “o bir doktor” in Turkish, you’ll now get “she is a doctor” and “he is a doctor” as the gender-specific translations.

+With the recent appearance of non-binary genders, it is clear that deep learning based translators will have to adapt their models if they want to adapt to them - and neglect the clear gender bias in most of today's content, where the existance of non-binary genders is, overwhelmingly, not even considered.